Your cart is empty

 Satellite Phones

-Top tip: For short or occasional trips, renting can reduce cost and admin while keeping full satellite capability.
+Top tip: For short trips or occasional use, renting can often be the smarter option because it keeps costs and admin down while still giving you full satellite capability.

 Hotspots and Internet

-Top tip: Messaging is light, video and uploads are heavy.
-Coverage and line of sight matter as much as the device.
+Top tip: Messaging and email are light, while video, large uploads, and multiple connected users can consume far more capacity than expected.
+Coverage and line of sight matter just as much as the device itself.

 Tracking and SOS